 Contact an accomplished South Florida real estate attorney for assistance with a property exchange

 If you are considering a 1031 tax-deferred exchange, the attorneys of Norma Echarte & Associates in Miami have extensive experience handling the legal and tax complexities of these transactions.
-We represent clients throughout South Florida in a complete range of real estate matters and have convenient satellite offices in Fort Lauderdale, West Palm Beach, and Boca Raton.
+We represent clients throughout South Florida in a complete range of real estate matters and assist clients in Fort Lauderdale, West Palm Beach and Boca Raton.
 Please call 305-501-2844 or contact us online to schedule a meeting with us.